The Canadian trucking industry is one of the most closely supervised sectors in the country, with regulations established to keep its highways safe.

 Every federally regulated carrier and trucker must comply with the HOS rules.
 Below are some of its important details to keep in mind.

-The Canada Hours of Service rules define and limit the number of commercial driving hours and recupatory periods for CMV drivers that operate in Canada.
+The Canada Hours of Service rules define and limit the number of commercial driving hours and regulatory periods for CMV drivers that operate in Canada.

 The federal administration also issued this to manage driver fatigue.
 Controlled driving hours are expected to offer CMV drivers sufficient rest to operate safely.

 The regulation is meant to prevent driver fatigue and decrease the occurrence of road accidents.
 According to studies and estimates, 20 percent of fatal collisions in Canada involve driver fatigue.
-Moreover, billions of dollars are lost to the economy because of road crashes.
+In Canada, economic losses caused by traffic collision-related health care costs and lost productivity are at least $10 billion annually.
+This represents about 1% of Canada’s annual Gross Domestic Product.

 The Canada HOS rule works hand in hand with the federal mandate for using Electronic Logging Devices (ELDs), known as the Regulations Amending the Commercial Vehicle Drivers Hours of Service Regulations (Electronic Logging Devices and Other Amendments).